 Making a positive difference in the communities we work is a vital part of our sustainability strategy.
-Our Community Investment Group supports our project teams in the delivery of local community engagement projects.
-Community investment manager Hannah Cowell is dedicated to maintaining communications with neighbours and the surrounding community.
-If you have any questions, please do get in touch with Hannah, who is keen to help in any way she can.
+Our Community Investment Group supports our project teams in the delivery of local community engagement projects and are dedicated to maintaining communications with neighbours and the surrounding community.
+If you have any questions, please do get in touch with the teach, who are keen to help in any way she can.

 We are also a member of the Considerate Constructors Scheme, which has a Code of Considerate Practice designed to encourage best practice beyond statutory requirements.